Photo of Nashita Nazneen A., Junior Corporate Counsel with a strong academic background and litigation training

 Areas of Practice

-With strong research and drafting skills, Nashita contributes to litigation teams handling commercial, civil, and procedural matters.
-Her background in moot court advocacy strengthens her approach to written submissions and legal argumentation.
+With strong research and drafting skills, Nashita contributes to litigation teams on commercial, civil and procedural matters.
+Her moot court background shows in the structure of her written submissions and arguments.

-She advises on personal and business-related civil disputes, including property and contractual claims.
-Nashita prepares legal documentation and supports resolution strategies that align with client priorities and local legal standards.
+She advises on civil disputes, both personal and business-related, including property and contractual claims.
+Nashita prepares the documentation and supports resolution strategies that fit each client's priorities and the applicable law.

 Core Responsibilities